 - The command prompt window will open, type in “DISM.exe /Online /Cleanup-image /Restorehealth” and then press “enter”.

-- DISM utility will start scanning and fixing any errors.
-Once completed, restart your PC.
-Open the Task Manager to see if the error persists.
+- DISM utility will start scanning for corrupted system files, fix any errors and repair corrupted system image.
+Once the DISM online cleanup image process is complete, restart your PC.
+Open Task Manager to see if the error persists.

 Fourth Method – Run the Windows Check Disk Tool

-The Windows Check Disk tool scans and fix your entire hard drive to check for any potential issues.
+The Windows Check Disk tool scans and fix your entire hard drive to check for any potential issues such as corrupt system files.
 Although this utility can take a long time to complete, depending on how many files you have on your disk, it can prove to be a big help to prevent more significant issues.